AndersDeath/diary2/000-current.md

 # 30 July - Sunday - Gyumri - Yerevan - 304 day of immigration

 Ksusha came back home.
 I met her in Gyumri.
 I got morning train and in two hours I was there.
-The airport of Gyumri (Shirak)
+The airport of Gyumri (Shirak) is small and has only one fly in the